weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

 - Created a custom Microsoft 365 domain in Microsoft Azure
 - Created the DNS records in Microsoft Azure that are required to support the custom domain and the selected Microsoft 365 services

+1. On **LON-CL1**, you must select **Ctrl+Alt+Delete** to log in (your instructor will guide you on how to find this option in your VM environment).
+Log into LON-CL1 as the local Adatum administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.

-1. On LON-CL1, you must open an elevated instance of **Windows PowerShell**.
+2. Once logged into **LON-CL1**, open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen ad type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows
    PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

- 2. Maximize your PowerShell window.
+ 3. Maximize your PowerShell window.
 In Windows PowerShell, at the command prompt, type the following command and press Enter:

          Install-Module -name Exchangeonlinemanagement

- 3. You might be prompted "NuGet provider is required to continue", enter [Y] Yes [N] No [S] Suspend [?], enter **Y** to select **[Y] Yes**
+ 4. You might be prompted "NuGet provider is required to continue", enter [Y] Yes [N] No [S] Suspend [?], enter **Y** to select **[Y] Yes**

- 4. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to
+ 5. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to
     All.**

- 5. At the command prompt, type the following command and press Enter:
+ 6. At the command prompt, type the following command and press Enter:

         Connect-exchangeonline

- 6. A **Microsoft 365 Sign in** window will appear.
+ 7. A **Microsoft 365 Sign in** window will appear.
 Enter in the username for the **Mod Administrator** account provided by your learning provider
     (admin@M365xZZZZZZ.onmicrosoft.com) and then select **Next**.

- 7. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
+ 8. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
 It may take a moment to sign in before it returns a command prompt.

- 8. At the command prompt, type the following command and press Enter:
+ 9. At the command prompt, type the following command and press Enter:

          get-mailbox

- 9. Close the PowerShell window.
+ 10. Close the PowerShell window.

 ## Exercise 1 - Create Connectors